MadaraUchiha-314/codeforces-auto-tester/README.md

 **NOTE : You can add your own test cases into the folders and that will also be tested happily.**

+**Bonus : Keep your template code in the same folder as `main.py` and it will automatically populate your template for eery problem.**

 ## See it work
 - Download or Clone is repository
 - Identify a codeforeces contest number (Need not be a current contest) Ex.
 703